Sy-edUzair/10PearlsAQIPredictor/README.md

 ## 🤝 Contributing

-This project was developed as part of the Karachi Pearls initiative for environmental monitoring.
+This project was developed as part of the 10Pearls Internship Program for the field of Data Sceience

 ## 📄 License